Heating, ventilation, and air conditioning: Free cooling

-Free cooling systems can have very high efficiencies, and are sometimes combined with seasonal thermal energy storage so that the cold of winter can be used for summer air conditioning.
-Common storage mediums are deep aquifers or a natural underground rock mass accessed via a cluster of small-diameter, heat-exchanger-equipped boreholes.
-Some systems with small storages are hybrids, using free cooling early in the cooling season, and later employing a heat pump to chill the circulation coming from the storage.
-The heat pump is added-in because the storage acts as a heat sink when the system is in cooling (as opposed to charging) mode, causing the temperature to gradually increase during the cooling season.
+Free cooling systems are sometimes combined with seasonal thermal energy storage so that the cold of winter can be used for summer air conditioning.
+Common storage mediums are deep aquifers or natural underground rock masses accessed via a cluster of small-diameter, heat-exchanger-equipped boreholes.
+Some systems with small storages are hybrids that use free cooling early in the cooling season and subsequently use a heat pump to chill the circulation coming from the storage.
+The heat pump is added because the storage acts as a heat sink when the system is in cooling (as opposed to charging) mode, causing the temperature to gradually increase during the cooling season.

 Some systems include an "economizer mode", which is sometimes called a "free-cooling mode".
 When economizing, the control system will open (fully or partially) the outside air damper and close (fully or partially) the return air damper.
 This will cause fresh, outside air to be supplied to the system.
 When the outside air is cooler than the demanded cool air, this will allow the demand to be met without using the mechanical supply of cooling (typically chilled water or a direct expansion "DX" unit), thus saving energy.
 The control system can compare the temperature of the outside air vs. return air, or it can compare the enthalpy of the air, as is frequently done in climates where humidity is more of an issue.
 In both cases, the outside air must be less energetic than the return air for the system to enter the economizer mode.